-Click below to access the full report, executive summary and power point presentation on key findings and recommendations.
-The report was funded by ECHO and the Danish Embassy for Kenya and Somalia.
+Click here to access the full report with executive summary and here power point presentation on key findings and recommendations.